 Effective June 22, 2020, E Avenue is now closed to through traffic.
 To access the Agriculture Department and Farm Advisor offices, all visitors need to please enter using Richardson Drive to D Avenue.
 Parking is located in front of the building.
 Thank you for your cooperation!View Access Map

 Placer County Agriculture/Weights and Measures Department will be open to the public beginning on Tuesday, May 26, 2020.
 Hours of operations are 8 AM to 5 PM.

-Staff will continue to provide regulatory inspection and permit services in the field as needed, but will be minimizing or eliminating routine activities that are not time-sensitive.
-Where possible, staff will perform computer work from home.
-Administrative staff will remain available to receive phone calls, and dispatch inspection staff.
+Staff will continue to provide regulatory inspection and permit services in the field as needed.
+Administrative staff is available to receive phone calls and dispatch inspection staff.
 All staff have been provided with gloves and hand sanitizer, and have been instructed to maintain social distance standards per public health protocols.
-All service requests should be directed to firstname.lastname@example.org or 530-889-7372
+All service requests should be directed to email@example.com or 530-889-7372

 Agriculture has always played an important part in Placer County’s economic success and colorful history.
 The Board of Supervisors continues to support and encourage agriculture in the county with the Right to Farm ordinance and the Placer Legacy Open Space and Agricultural Conservation Project.

 - Performing agricultural and pesticide inspections

 - Helping farmers maintain healthy crops and livestock

 - Certifying weighing and measuring devices for consumer protection